How to file a California annual report

 Do I need a Certificate of Good Standing to file?

 No, California doesn't require a Certificate of Good Standing to file your Statement of Information.
-However, maintaining current filings preserves your good standing status, essential for entering contracts, renewing licenses, defending in court, and securing financing.
+However, maintaining current filings preserves your good standing status, which is essential for entering contracts, renewing licenses, defending in court, and securing financing.

 What should I do after filing?

-Verify your entity shows 'ACTIVE' status using the Secretary of State's Business Search tool, keep filed documents accessible for at least three years, and set a calendar reminder for your next filing deadline.
+Verify your entity shows "ACTIVE" status using the Secretary of State's Business Search tool, keep filed documents accessible for at least three years, and set a calendar reminder for your next filing deadline.

 When should I consider automated compliance solutions?